R-js/libRmath.js/README.md

 #### Summary

-These PRNG classes can be used by themselves but mostly intended to be consumed to generate random numbers with a particular distribution (like `Normal`, `Gamma`, `Weibull`, `Chi-square` etc).
-Type in your R-console the command `?RNGkind` for an overview.
+In 'R', the functions that generate random deviates of distributions (Example: Poisson (`rpois`), Student-t (`rt`), Normal (`rnorm`), etc) use uniform PRNG's directly or indirectly (as wrapped in a normal distributed PRNG).
+This section discusses the `normal distributed PRNG's` that have been ported from R to JS.

-All 6 normal random generators have been ported and tested to yield exactly the same as their R counterpart.
+All 6 `normal random generators` have been ported and tested to yield exactly the same as their R counterpart.

 #### General Use